-The muscles of the arms and back must be strong enough to hold the weight of your body in the air and the abdominals must be strong enough so as to lift the lower part of the body and to bring it up.
+The arms and back muscles must be strong enough to hold the weight of your body in the air, and the abdominals must be strong enough to lift the body’s lower part and bring it up.

-Then, the move should be done smoothly and controlled so as to avoid any possible injuries of the muscles of the back.
+Then, the move should be done smoothly and controlled to avoid any possible injuries to the back muscles.

 The first school where I trained, in Singapore, the beginners were not allowed to try to invert in the first 4 months unless they were involved in some other sports which meant that they already had the necessary power.
 This is what many champions, with whom I had the good fortune to have lessons with, recommend.